Personal Philosophy—Water Runs Through It

 I have personally floundered in the dangerous waters of loss, trauma and addiction, as have some of my loved ones.
 I entered recovery with a boatload of issues and very basic survival skills.
 I was living, but not alive and it was a matter of time before I sank.
 Time outdoors, people who love me, and EMDR therapy, kept me afloat long enough to create a life worth staying sober for.
 While this experience alone has not made me an expert in addressing these issues with others, it has been the driving force behind my clinical training.
 When you find peaceful and still waters, you want others to find their way there too.

 I’ve pursued years of clinical training, but my most robust learning experiences have come from my therapy clients and the therapists who seek my consultation services.
 From that work, I have learned:

-• Addictions are a deadly undertow; while the water might appear smooth on the surface, they are a constant, lethal pull that can keep good, creative people stagnant and has the power to eventually sink them.
+- Addictions are a deadly undertow; while the water might appear smooth on the surface, they are a constant, lethal pull that can keep good, creative, people stagnant.
+And this pull also has the power to eventually sink them.

-• Individual human beings are not their past, the past may be an influence, but it does not define anyone.
+- Individual human beings are not their past, the past may be an influence, but it does not need to define them.

-• Recovery is possible at any stage of life’s trip.
-It is a hero’s journey.
-It is a worthy journey.
-It starts by taking the first step and then staying on course.
+- Recovery is possible at any stage of life’s trip.
+It’s a heroic journey.
+It’s a worthy journey.
+It starts by taking the first step and staying on course.

 What does this mean for the people I serve?

 That I will approach my task at hand, be it—individual therapy, consultation or training—with passion, curiosity, hard work, partnership, hopefulness and solid ethics.
 My approach is person-centered, down to earth and grounded in evidence based clinical training.